DunnB-Dev/Lab1_Computational_Thinking/README.md

 # Submission Requirements

-Submit all your Python files with proper documentation:
+Submit all your C# files with proper documentation:
 - [ ] `dataProcessor.cs` - Your code to calculate the totals and averages from Activity 2
 - [ ] `academicAdvisor.cs` - Your complete academic advisor program
 - [ ] `pseudocode.txt` - Your pseudocode for the advisor program